Skip to main content

 c.
 The application package will be evaluated using the Sabbatical Leave Evaluation Form.
 The Sabbatical Leave Evaluation is not a required component of the application but can be used to assist with the application’s organization.

-3.6 Notification and Appeals Process
+3.7 Notification and Appeals Process

-3.6.1 Sabbatical Committee
+3.7.1 Sabbatical Committee

 The Sabbatical Committee (the Committee) is a standing subcommittee of the Faculty Senate.
 The Committee has the following responsibilities.

 a.
 After review of the proposals, the Committee decides whether it intends to forward a positive or negative recommendation to the Provost of each sabbatical.
 All applicants will be notified by the Committee Chair of their respective recommendations.
-If an applicant receives a negative recommendation, the applicant will have one (1) week from date of this notification to inform the Committee Chair in writing of the intent to appeal this decision.
+If an applicant receives a negative recommendation, the applicant will have one week from the date of this notification to inform the Committee Chair in writing of the intent to appeal this decision.

 b.
 The Committee Chair will then call an appeal meeting at the earliest possible date.
 At this meeting, the faculty member will make a brief presentation (5-10 minutes) to the committee followed by questions from the committee members to further explain or clarify any details in their original application.
 The candidate may be accompanied by their department chair.
 The Committee Chair will provide written notification to the candidate and department chair of the Committee’s appeal decision.